Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 # Manage the workflows

-The *Workflows* module allows the customers to define their own business processes, such as orders, shipments, returns, etc.
+The *Process Orchestration* module allows the customers to define their own business processes, such as orders, shipments, returns, etc.
 The workflows can be created individually in the workflow editor, they can be edited subsequently, and by publishing and unpublishing a workflow, the usage can be controlled.